kartikwar/mmdetection/README.md

    training script can be used to train on more data to increase the accuracy of detections

+- **Mask Rcnn Model**

+    mask rcnn model is used for training the dataset.
 ## License

 This project is released under the [Apache 2.0 license](LICENSE).